Ethics (PHIL 202)

 Etiquette

 Please note that latecomers will not be allowed into class, including those that are late from the break.
 This rule will be strictly enforced throughout the semester.
-No electronic devices are allowed in class without an explicit leave by the lecturer.
+No electronic devices (=laptops, tablets, mobile phones) are allowed in class without an explicit leave by the lecturer.
+Toilet breaks, while not strictly prohibited, are actively discouraged.
+The failure to respect the rules of etiquette is liable to interrupt the normal flow of the class and result in unpleasant scenes.

 Grading